PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 But Tom answered eagerly: “Hello! we’re from The Forest.” pointing north to explain.

-“Oh.” said the boy, as if he was interested.
+“Oh.” said the boy, as if he was not very interested.
 “The Forest.” he nodded agreeing but did not continue.
 An expectant pause brewed.

 “What you come down here for then?” he asked.